BPX 3-Day: Mosquito Lake from Stillwater TH with Day Hike over Devils Causeway

 Route Day 1

-Day 2 – Option to day hike to Devils Causeway.
-Continue on Bear River Trail 1102 where it climbs steeply up to above tree line and the Chinese Wall ridge.
+Day 2: Option to day hike to the Devils Causeway.
+Continue west on the Bear River Trail (#1120) where it climbs steeply up to above tree line and the Chinese Wall ridge.
 Last water for the day is in a small creek before the tree line.
-Once on the ridge, continue slightly downhill approximately 0.3 miles to the junction of north bound 1803 Chinese Wall trail – careful not to take south bound 1803 Chinese Wall trail or descend further on Little Trapper 1814.
-Hike along ridge approximately 3 miles staying to the right to the Causeway and not continuing on the Chinese Wall Trail north.
+Once on the ridge, continue slightly downhill approximately 0.3 miles to the junction of north bound Chinese Wall Trail (#1803) – be careful not to take south bound Chinese Wall Trail (#1803) or descend further on Little Trapper Trail (#1814).
+Hike along ridge approximately 2.25 miles to the intersection with the Devils Causeway Trail (#1803.3).
+Turn right at the intersection and follow the Devils Causeway Trail (#1803.3) to the Devils Causeway (NOTE: Do not continue north on the Chinese Wall Trail (#1803)).
 The Devils Causeway is aptly named as the ridge narrows to just a few feet wide and the drop off on both sides is significant.
-Those not wanting to cross the causeway they can return to camp the same way.
-For those that want to continue, carefully cross the causeway and continue a short distance on the ridge before making a steep descent and intersecting the East Fork trail.
-Go right, or towards Stillwater Reservoir, on the East Fork trail and make a steep descent with switchbacks to Little Causeway Lake for a nice break.
-Continue down to the valley and retrace step from day 1 back up Bear River trail to camp. the day hike with full loop is 8.7 miles, 1,800 feet up and down).
+Those not wanting to cross the Devils Causeway can return to camp the same way.
+For those that want to continue, carefully cross the causeway and continue a short distance on the ridge before making a steep descent and intersecting the East Fork Trail (#1119).
+Go right, or towards Stillwater Reservoir, on the East Fork Trail (#1119) and make a steep descent with switchbacks to Little Causeway Lake for a nice break.
+Continue down to the valley and retrace your steps from day 1 back up Bear River Trail (#1120) to camp (8.7 miles, +-1,756 ft.).

 • Suitable Activities: Backpacking, Hiking